PennockTech/smtpdane/README.md

 [![Continuous Integration](https://secure.travis-ci.org/PennockTech/smtpdane.svg?branch=main)](http://travis-ci.org/PennockTech/smtpdane)
 [![Coverage Status](https://coveralls.io/repos/github/PennockTech/smtpdane/badge.svg)](https://coveralls.io/github/PennockTech/smtpdane)

-**Early Beta Software**

-**There are not yet enough tests to be sure that this fails when it should, against bad certificates or DNS, but in real-world usage it has so far failed when it should.**
+SMTP Service monitoring of DANE-protected services, with optional NAGIOS-compatible behavior.

+A bit short on tests but has been used for a few years now and so far has both succeeded when it should and failed when it should.

+---

-Go 1.8+ : `go get go.pennock.tech/smtpdane`  _(optional helpers documented below)_
+Go 1.13+ : `go get go.pennock.tech/smtpdane`  _(optional helpers documented below)_

 This is an SMTP client which can connect to an SMTP server, issue `STARTTLS` and verify the certificate using DANE (TLSA records signed with DNSSEC).